nembrinj/protofablab/topics/01_arduino/Arduino_IR_Chat_LCD/README.md

-# Arduino ESP32 S3 feather + IR emmiter and receiver
+# Arduino ARDUINO UNO R3 + IR emmiter and receiver + LCD screen

 ## Introduction
-In this short tutorial we want to explain how to use the IR emmiter and IR receiver sensors that are compatible with the ESP32 S3 feather board.
+In this short tutorial we want to explain how to use the IR emmiter and IR receiver sensors that are compatible with the Arduino Uno board.

 Hence, we will go deeper into the code we wrote, here you can find [our presentation](https://docs.google.com/presentation/d/16dn7L52ekWoVPDxIX628QUl-f3-3H6wDVpz8NBfJ2Ys/edit#slide=id.p) which contains explanations with reference to the physical components used.